 Step 4: Plan your course - Section contents

-Choosing the right subjects and thinking about your future will enhance your university experience.
-Use our resources to plan your course so you'll be ready to enrol in subjects.
+Choosing the right subjects allows you to make the most of your course and your university experience.
+Use our resources to plan your course so you’ll be ready to enrol in your subjects.

 If you need further assistance with planning your course and subjects you can book a 15-minute appointment to speak with a course adviser.
 Find out more.